-Signing physical documents is easy — all you need to do is grab a pen.
-But signing a digital document is a bit trickier, and no-one likes it when you take a Bic to their screen.
-Digital signature apps bypass the tiresome print-sign-scan cycle of signing digital documents, allowing you to quickly and easily put digital pen to digital paper, signing online documents with your name, a preset signature, or whatever scrawl you can manage on your touchscreen.
+Signing physical documents is easy — all you need to do is grab a pen — but signing a digital document is a bit trickier.
+Digital signature apps bypass the tiresome print-sign-scan cycle of signing digital documents.
+They allow you to quickly and easily put digital pen to digital paper, signing online documents with your name, a preset signature, or whatever scrawl you can manage on your touchscreen.

-They’re great time savers because any important agreements you get in your inbox can be digitally signed and returned by email.
-You may not need a digital signature app every day, but there will likely come a day where having access to one is important.
-So whether you keep it on your device for good, or just install it as and when it’s needed, here are some of the best digital signing apps for iOS and Android.
+Digital signature apps are great timesavers because any important agreements you get in your inbox can be digitally signed and returned by email.
+You may not need to use a digital signature app every day, but there will likely come a day where having access to one is important.
+Whether you keep it on your device for good or just install it when it’s needed, here are some of the best digital signing apps for iOS and Android.

 Adobe Fill & Sign